 How Common is Cystinosis?

-Cystinosis is a rare, lysosomal storage disorder with an estimated incidence of 1 in 100,000 to 200,000 live births in the general population.5 In the United States, approximately 500 children and young adults are affected and roughly 2,000 individuals worldwide are affected.6 There is an increased frequency of cystinosis in Brittany, France (1 in 26,000) due to the local population descending from a common ancestor (founder effect).4
+Cystinosis is a rare, lysosomal storage disorder with an estimated incidence of one in 170,000 people.5 In the United States, approximately 500 children and young adults are affected and roughly 2,000 individuals worldwide are affected.6

 1 Wilmer MJ et al. Cystinosis: practical tools for diagnosis and treatment.